leandro-svg/ComputerVision/StereoVision/README.md

   pip3 install requirements.txt
   ```

+## Preliminaries

+Precomputed points from images are stored in the inputs/precomputed_points directory.
+If you want to select those points by yourself, remove those files and run the command in the following section.

  ## Running Calibration
 To run the calibration code, you can enter the following command in your terminal :
 ```